Your initial visa is up and you want to stay longer in Ecuador.

 Unfortunately, I didn’t know I needed to say these exact words: prórroga for servicio de apoyo migratorio.
 Instead,I was using the word extensión in Spanish.
 She was confused and I was confused until another bank teller who spoke English sorted it all out.
 My fault.

-In total it cost me US$150.57.
+In total it cost me US$150.57 in 2023.

 The bank will give you a Comprabante de Transaccion (proof of transaction) proving that you’ve paid for the extension.
 You’ll need to submit that receipt to Migración when you apply for your extension.